 Lynette is a law and society scholar with research interests in law and social change, and law and social movements.
-She is conducting fieldwork and writing about how human rights are collectively mobilized and practiced on the ground, how they relate to larger social forces, and how relationships that people have with and through human rights perpetuate their practice and construct their meanings in Myanmar's nascent sexual orientation and gender identity minority rights movement, before and during the country's political transition.
-Her 2015 Law & Society Review article, based on an earlier phase of the research, was awarded the 2016 Article Prize by the Socio-legal Studies Association in the United Kingdom.
+She is writing a book, Affective Rights: The Politics of Love in Myanmar, about how human rights are collectively mobilized and practiced on the ground, how they relate to larger social forces, and how relationships that people have with and through human rights perpetuate their practice and construct their meanings in Myanmar's nascent sexual orientation and gender identity minority rights movement, before and during the country's political transition.
+Her 2015 Law & Society Review article, "The Vernacular Mobilization of Human Rights in Myanmar's Sexual Orientation and Gender Identity Movement", based on an earlier phase of the research, was awarded the 2016 Article Prize by the Socio-legal Studies Association in the United Kingdom.

 In addition, Lynette is working in collaboration with various scholars to develop NUS Law into a center for law and society research on Southeast Asian societies.
 She co-organized a workshop on Southeast Asian-based socio-legal research on 10-12 December 2012, bringing together leading law and society scholars and regional researchers to examine the intellectual possibilities and challenges, articulate potential research themes and directions, and define a research agenda.
 On 15-16 December 2014, she co-organized a second conference entitled, Researching State and Personhood: Law and Society in Southeast Asia, to follow up on one of the themes identified in 2012.
 Some of the papers from the 2014 conference appeared in a 2015 special issue in the Asian Journal of Law & Society.
-She is currently helping to organize the inaugural Asian Law & Society Association meeting that will be held on 22-23 September 2016 at NUS Law, and a pre-meeting Young Scholars' Workshop on 21 September 2016.
+She is currently chairing the organizing committee for the inaugural Asian Law & Society Association meeting that will be held on 22-23 September 2016 at NUS Law, and a pre-meeting Young Scholars' Workshop on 21 September 2016.